 Externally restricted contributions are recognized as revenue in the year in which the related expenses are recognized.
 Contributions restricted for the purchase of buildings and equipment are deferred and amortized into revenue on a straight-line basis, at a rate corresponding with the amortization rate of the related buildings and equipment.

-Revenue from suite re-leasing, preferred accommodation, interest, as well as income from parking and other ancillary operations, is recognized when the goods are sold or the service is provided.
+Revenue from suite re-leasing, preferred accommodation, interest, as well as income from other ancillary operations such as fees, community centre and other revenue, is recognized when the goods are sold or the service is provided.